K4mp47/obsidian-git-sync/web-service-gin/README.md

 ## Web Service Gin
 ___

-> during my studies, for a project that i had to do, i'd start to learn how makes API in golang, and that is the first attempt, using gin...
+During my studies, for a project that i had to do, i'd start to learn how makes API in golang, and that is the first attempt, using gin...
 Enjoy!!